donohuee1/project_1/README.md

 	-GitHub

 ####6.
 Approach Taken
-	-I started with the game logic and pseudo-coded
+	-Started with wire frames to map out the user journey.
+	-Built out Trello board to break down those steps and to keep track of my progress.
+	-From there, began working on the game logic first.
+Lead with Pseudo-Code, then logged everything in the console to start.
+	-Once I had the logic down, I was able to add my styling/CSS as the final steps.

 ####7.
 Installation instructions
 	-Clone the Repo.
 	-Click on GitPages link to open the game in your browser.

 ####8.
 Unsolved Problems
-	-Create modals instead of alerts so you can see the cards before the round winner is announced.
-	-At will betting system
+	-At will betting system.